Memetic Search for Green Vehicle Routing Problem with Private Capacitated Refueling Stations: Computational Studies

 To evaluate the effectiveness of the SCTS strategy in contribution of diversity, a variant algorithm, METS-G, was created by replacing SCTS with the construction phase of GRASP~\cite{RN6219}.
 Fig.~\ref{fig:div} shows the normalized diversity dynamics of feasible and infeasible subpopulations for METS and METS-G. At each iteration, the diversity of a subpopulation is calculated as the average of individual diversity values, computed using Eq.~(\ref{eq:div}) and normalized via min-max scaling within each instance.
 METS consistently maintains higher diversity levels, especially in the infeasible subpopulation during the early and middle stages, demonstrating the advantage of SCTS in generating diverse offspring.

+To further support this design choice, additional experiments were performed, including probabilistic mixing of the two split criteria, a direct bi-constraint split enforcing both $D_{max}$ and $T_{max}$ simultaneously, and a comparison with METS-G where SCTS is replaced by the GRASP construction phase.
+The detailed procedures, pseudocode, and results are provided in Appendix~C of the supplementary.

 Fig.~\ref{fig:fea} presents the feasibility violation differences in the last 20 individuals across four representative instances.
-These individuals are selected to assess whether the adaptive adjustment of penalty weights and the comprehensive fitness function can effectively control constraint violations during the global search process in METS.
+These individuals are selected to assess whether the adaptive adjustment of penalty weights and the comprehensive fitness function can effectively control constraint violations during exploration.
 For each constraint type (i.e., over-mileage, overtime, and over-capacity), the violation difference represents the average of difference between the number of feasible and infeasible individuals.
 As shown in the charts, all three constraints are well controlled, with violation differences quickly converging and fluctuating around zero.
 This confirms that METS can guide the population efficiently toward feasible regions while maintaining overall constraint satisfaction.

 In summary, the experimental results demonstrate that METS effectively maintains a balance between population diversity and solution feasibility throughout the search process.